Midwifery

 - examining and monitoring pregnant women.

-- assessing care requirements and writing care.
+- assessing care requirements and writing care plans.

 - undertaking antenatal care in hospitals, homes and GP practices.